spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 The L-W tag represents the correction category _wrong word or phrase_.
 It is used when a word or phrase in the original text has been replaced by another word or phrase in the normalized version.
 The  L-W tag is thus placed on strings which are _exchanged_ rather than _corrected_ (see note below for further explanation).

 The L-W tag is only applied when at least one of the strings (the original string and the normalized string) is (an attempt at) a word or a fixed phrase.

+The L-W tag has lower priority than the L-Ref tag.

 _One word replaced by one word_: